bsddv532/day1-react-intro/README.md

 ## What is SPA ?
    SPA stands for Single Page Application.
 It means whenever any event is occured in an application then that application not getting reloading , such type of appliactions is known as Single Page Application.
 When we create React application using CRA, it always create the application which will be Single page application.
+   In react by using router we create single page applications.

    And if that appliaction is getting reloading then that type of application is known as Multipage Application.